Frequently Asked Questions

 Area 6: 14, 16, 18, 27, 28

-Rally Days are held at regular intervals (usually once or twice a month) at which riders receive their instruction on riding and caring for their pony.
+Rally Days are held at regular intervals at which riders receive their instruction on riding and caring for their pony.
 These rallies are run by voluntary instructors and are the backbone of the movement.

-Pony Club NSW presents regular high level coaching to riders with an above average standard in a particular discipline.
-Riders receive instruction from some of the top coaches in the state.
+Pony Club NSW provides high level coaching to riders in each particular discipline.
+Riders receive instruction from NSW State coaches.

-Pony Club NSW holds a Camp each year for the top 15 riders in the State in their chosen discipline, Dressage, Showjumping, Eventing and Mounted Games.
+Pony Club NSW holds a Camp each year for the top 15 riders in the State in their chosen discipline, Dressage, Showjumping, Eventing, Mounted Games and 10 riders to attend the Pilot Advanced Horsemanship section.
 These riders come together and are instructed by top Australian coaches.

 Competitions are held at a Club, Zone, State, National and International level.
-Pony Club NSW holds 9 state championships a year.
+Pony Club NSW holds nine state championships a year.
 While a number of clubs and zones also have regular competitions on an annual basis.
-Zone championships

 Throughout their pony club career, riders are encouraged to undertake various efficiency tests according to their age and ability, commencing with the basic ‘D’ test through to ‘A’ test the highest level.
 These certificates aim to encourage the interest and improvement in knowledge of its members.
 They are viewed as a measure of a rider’s progress in their overall efficiency.
 In working for them riders acquire valuable knowledge and skills, which enhance their riding experience.